 Favre throws his 421st career touchdown pass in victory at Minnesota, breaking Dan Marino's NFL career record (Sept.
 30).

-Board of Directors unanimously elects Mark H. Murphy as Packers' new President and CEO.
-Schedule is established for Harlan to remain as Chairman through end of football season, when he then becomes Chairman Emeritus and Murphy officially assumes role as top executive (Dec.
+Board of directors unanimously elects Mark H. Murphy as Packers' new president and CEO.
+Schedule is established for Harlan to remain as chairman through end of football season, when he becomes chairman emeritus and Murphy officially assumes role as top executive (Dec.
 3).

-Team historian Lee Remmel announces his retirement, effective at the end of the calendar year, ending 62-year association with franchise as a sportswriter and member of front office (Dec.
+Team historian Lee Remmel announces retirement, effective at end of calendar year, ending 62-year association with organization as a sportswriter and member of front office (Dec.
 12).